 Any breach of the aforementioned regulations will be deemed a serious offence, which may be punished according to the ordinary sanctions procedure provided under Spanish banking regulations.

 The main funding for Spanish credit institutions is based on deposits made by their customers.
 However, according to Banco de España, the global number of deposits taken from the private sector has decreased during the past few years.

-Both capital and debt issuance have also been sources of funding.
+Both capital and debt issuance have also been sources of funding that credit institutions ultimately require to carry out their main activity, lending.
 These instruments include (in addition to common shares) perpetual contingent convertible debt (which will normally qualify as Additional Tier 1 for solvency purposes), senior non-preferred debt (which was introduced by Royal Decree-Law 11/2017, of 23 June 2017, on urgent actions on financial matters, and which is a type of debt eligible as TLAC or MREL) and subordinated debt.
 These types of debt instruments must be verified by the relevant supervisor to confirm they meet the conditions established by the bank solvency regulations, and their issuance is subject to the securities market regulations.
 In this regard, the Securities Market Law imposes relevant restrictions on the conditions of issuance of these instruments when they are to be marketed to retail investors.
 In a nutshell, a tranche of the issuance, which shall amount to at least 50 per cent of its total value, has to be addressed to qualified investors, and the face value of the issued instruments cannot be lower than a certain amount (which varies depending on the specific features of the instrument and the nature of the issuer).

 Control of banks and transfers of banking business